nicolasdb/time-tracker-webapp/TECHNICAL.md

 - Streamlit running on port 8501
 - Data mounted from the local `data/` directory

-## Stage 1 Completion
+## Stage 2 Completion

-Stage 1 (Foundation) is now complete with the following functionality:
+Stage 2 (Data Management Interface) is now complete with the following functionality:
-- Streamlit application running in Docker container
+- Tag management with CRUD operations
-- Supabase connection with RLS bypass capability
+- Device management with CRUD operations
+- Time tracking visualization for both time blocks and raw events
+- Dashboard with real-time metrics from the database
-- Basic UI layout with navigation and configuration
+- Improved UI with better navigation and organization
-- Data retrieval and visualization of RFID events
+- Consolidated edit/delete operations in the respective management tabs

 ### Next Steps

-Stage 2 will focus on implementing the data management interface, including:
+Stage 3 will focus on:
-- Tag management
-- Device management
-- CRUD operations
+- Webhook implementation for receiving device events
-- User authentication
+- User authentication with Supabase Auth
+- Row Level Security for multi-user support
+- Deployment to a production server with domain name access